haera/HACS408E/content/schedule/week-07/lab-1.md

 {{% steps %}}

+### Download ExeSpy

+Install the [ExeSpy](https://ajsmith.org/projects/exespy/) utility, which can be used to view basic information about an Portable Executable file.

 ### Snapshot your Windows VM

 When dealing with malware we want to be able to revert our system to a blank state, to ensure the malware hasn't persisted without our knowledge.